Production ready Orchestration Framework to manage product lifecycle and workflows. Easy to use, Built on top of FastAPI

 Step 3 (optional):

-When using multiple workers, you will need a redis, postgres or kafka service for live updates with websockets.
-Redis is installed by default and for postgres or kafka you will need to install them:
+When using multiple workers, you will need a redis server for live updates with websockets.

-For the connection you need an env variable with the connection url.
+For the redis connection you need to set the env variable with the connection url.

 from orchestrator import OrchestratorCore from orchestrator.cli.main import app as core_cli from orchestrator.settings import AppSettings app = OrchestratorCore(base_settings=AppSettings()) if __name__ == "__main__": core_cli()